 My darkest secret is my body dysmorphia.
-What I previously thought was just an unhealthy obsession with food & not wanting to get fat, I realized over time was a mental health disorder surrounding how I perceived my body.
+I have an unhealthy obsession with food & not wanting to get fat.
+Over time, the way I perceive my body became a clear mental health disorder.
 To put it simply, no matter how “healthy” I am according to my BMI, when I look at myself in the mirror, my body & what I consider to be my “flaws” always look exactly the same to me.
 While I may seem confident with my curves, the truth is that I hate my round face, arms, butt, stomach, & thighs.

-While I know that I’m generally attractive, I still obsessively put myself under a microscope when it comes to how I look in the mirror & in a photo.
+While I know that I’m generally attractive, I still obsessively put myself under a microscope when it comes to how I look in the mirror & in photos.
 When I post a selfie, I take at least 10 different shots in various angles & lighting with different smiles.
-When I post something with my entire body, I suck in my stomach, arch my back, elongate my spine, & emphasize my jawline from the crown of my head to get the optimum shot.
+When posting something with my body, I suck in my stomach, arch my back, elongate my spine, & emphasize my jawline from the crown of my head for the optimum shot.

 Last year, I finally learned to start loving myself more.
 With COVID-19 stay-at-home orders, I had little reason to do my hair & makeup every day.
 I no longer had to pick out the “perfect” outfit for work, date nights, or parties.
-I couldn’t get my eye lashes or nails done.
+There was no need to get my eye lashes or nails done.
 I couldn’t get my eyebrows threaded.
 I couldn’t get a facial or a massage.
-I was forced to be my natural self every single day, which taught me to love the way I look with my wild, curly hair, glasses, & a fresh, freckled-faced.
+Forced to be my natural self every day, I love the way I look with my wild, curly hair, glasses, & a fresh, freckled-faced now.

-For the first time in a long time, I felt beautiful without having to try so hard.
+For the first time in a long time, I feel beautiful without having to try so hard.
 I could be me, & I didn’t have to wear a mask for the world anymore.
-Even though I was ironically forced to wear a mask over my nose & mouth for the health & safety of the rest of the world, I finally felt more confident & happy in my own skin, because the people who I loved & mattered to me the most still appreciated & loved me too.
-With people telling me how much they loved my curls & freckles daily, I learned that I could still be seen as beautiful & perfect to others without all the extra effort.
+Even though I’m ironically forced to wear a mask over my nose & mouth for the health & safety of the rest of the world, I finally feel more confident & happy in my own skin.
+Because the people who I love & matter to me the most still appreciate & love me too.
+With people telling me how much they love my curls & freckles daily, I can still be seen as beautiful & perfect without all the extra effort.

 2019 taught me that I didn’t have to wear makeup, do my hair, dress up, & take selfies regularly to be loved.
-I was working out regularly & eating better because I knew that my body deserved to be loved & taken care of.
-I couldn’t go out to eat every day, so I renewed my love of cooking at home.
+I work out regularly & eat better because I know that my body deserves to love & care.
+It’s nearly impossible to go out to eat every day, so I renewed my love of cooking at home.
 I couldn’t fly & collect more stamps on my passport, so I learned to appreciate road trips & explored up & down the West Coast instead.
-And with little to no social interaction outside my immediate social pods, I proactively chose to be more friendly & kind to every person I had the opportunity to interact with each day.
+And with little to no social interaction outside my immediate social pods, I proactively choose to be more friendly & kind to every person I interact with each day.

 I’ll admit that I did struggle once the Bay Area started to reopen again.
 While people in other California counties were rushing to book their eyelash, nail, & waxing appointments again, I was honestly more excited to finally be able to re-book all of my cancelled travel plans for the year.
 Scrolling through social media ultimately triggered my insecurities & my obsession with staring at everything wrong with my body in the mirror & in my photos.

-I retreated into a very dark place, while reevaluating what I needed to be happy & feel comfortable in my body again.
+This was a very dark place, but it’s important to reevaluate what I need to be happy & feel comfortable in my body.
 I was already working out for at least 30 minutes every single day, drinking lots of water, & eating lots of fresh fruit & veggies.
 In the end, I decided that I needed to limit my time scrolling through social media, because social media algorithms force unrealistic standards of beauty in my face that trigger my body dysmorphia.
 I want to continue to embrace my natural beauty & love my body for all of things it allows me to do.
 I don’t need eyelash extensions, a full face of makeup, & perfectly manicured nails to feel beautiful anymore.
 Despite society’s unrealistic standards of beauty when it comes to the ideal body type, I know in my heart that my body is strong & perfect.

 All that matters to me going forward is that I continue to love myself, take care of my body, & be authentically me.
 Despite what I still see in the mirror, I choose to love myself more than the hate I feel for my reflection.
-I’ve been told that I have an innate ability to inspire others to love themselves just by being myself, so that’s what I’m going to continue to do every single day.
+Others tell me that I have an innate ability to inspire others to love themselves just by being myself, so that’s what I’m going to continue to do.
+I hope that sharing how I learned to love myself has helped you as well.
 Because I want everyone to learn that no one in the world is more deserving of your love & affection than yourself.